 The software converts

-loopgain into a smooth function of frequency that approximates the piecewise-specified requirement.
-Display the requirement using
+loopgain into a smooth function of frequency that approximates the piecewise-specified gain profile.
+Display the tuning goal using

-The green region indicates where the requirement is violated, except that gain values less than 1 are not enforced.
-Therefore, this requirement only specifies a minimum gain at frequencies below 1 rad/s.
+The dashed line shows the specified the gain profile.
+The shaded region indicates where the tuning goal is violated, except that gain values less than 1 are not enforced.
+Therefore, this tuning goal only specifies a minimum gain at frequencies below 1 rad/s.